drazdra/ollama-chats/README.md

 locally opened web pages (from disk) are not allowed to access network resources (for safety reasons), even if it's your local Ollama server.
 Thus, to make it work you need a local web-server software :).

 ## Why:
-Why this thing exists: when i installed Ollama, i tried its built-in console chat interface but quickly realized it's nowhere enough to have fun, just enough to test the thing..
+when i installed Ollama, i tried its built-in console chat interface but quickly realized it's nowhere enough to have fun, just enough to test the thing..

 ..then i looked up several existing interfaces and realized (again) that:
 1. these things are either too big